 Thinking of getting a 30-year variable rate loan with a 10-year introductory fixed rate?
 Use this calculator to figure your expected initial monthly payments & the expected payments after the loan's reset period.
 You can also use the button at the bottom of the calculator to print out a printable loan amortization table.

-For your convenience we list current Seattle mortgage rates to help homebuyers estimate monthly payments & find local lenders.
+For your convenience we list current Ashburn mortgage rates to help homebuyers estimate monthly payments & find local lenders.

 The following table shows the rates for ARM loans which reset after the tenth year.
 If no results are shown or you would like to compare the rates against other introductory periods you can use the products menu to select rates on loans that reset after 1, 3, 5 or 7 years.
 By default refinance loans are displayed.
 Clicking on the purchase button displays current purchase rates.

 The following table shows current 30-year mortgage rates available in Ashburn.
 You can use the menus to select other loan durations, alter the loan amount, or change your location.

 Adjustable-rate loans get their name from the fact that the rate of interest adjusts throughout the duration of the loan.